What are Advanced Persistent Threats (APTs)?

 Advanced Persistent Threats (APTs) are a category of sophisticated and highly targeted cyberattacks characterized by their persistence, sophistication, and stealth.
 Unlike many other cyber threats that focus on immediate, short-term objectives, these attacks are typically long-term campaigns orchestrated by well-funded, skillful attackers.
 Such sophisticated threats pose a significant concern for governments, businesses, and organizations worldwide.

-What are the key Characteristics of Advanced Persistent Threats (APTs)
+What Are the Key Characteristics of Advanced Persistent Threats (APTs)?

 Persistence